hemachaitanya/AWS/aws.md

 ![hema](./Images/asg3.png)
 ![hema](./Images/asg-4.png)

+* min no.of
-* min no.of instances
+* desired no.of instances
 * max no.of instances
 * scalling rules
+#### scallings are 2 types :
+#### 1* dynamic scalling

+    1. steps scalling (cpu utolization is >=75% : (you will be controle)when to increas and when to dicreasing)
+    2. target scalling (in your application where it works (it's not in our controle) )
+    3. simple scalling
+(predictive scalling policies: )
+(sheduler:you know that perticular time to increase and decrease instances)
 * we use existing launch template
   * IN ASG , they have desired count
-  * ASG are used in two cass
+  * ASG are used in two cases
     * always
     * cpu (htop)
       we will used "stress " its automatically increase cpu